sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Embeddings.md

 Before we get into the approach details, let us understand if BOW and CBOW are the same or different.

+***Summary: They are two different concepts.
+BOW is standalone embedding technique and the CBOW is one among the Word2Vec approaches.***

 Category | BOW | CBOW |
 ---------|-----|------|
 Full Form|Bag of Words|Continous Bag of Words|